-“Dementia” is a term used to describe over 70 conditions that result in the loss of memory and logical thinking.
-Alzheimer’s Disease is the most common form of dementia.
-But many other conditions can cause dementia, including Parkinson’s, stroke, and prolonged alcoholism.
+There are more than 70 different conditions that result in the loss of memory and logical thinking that we call “dementia.”
+Alzheimer’s is the most common.
+Other conditions include stroke (called “vascular dementia”), Parkinson’s, and prolonged alcoholism.

-While your loved one’s condition may not be curable, there are things you can learn to make daily life more pleasant, for all of you.
+Most dementias are progressive, meaning they get worse over time.
+While your loved one’s condition may not be curable, there are things you can do to make daily life more pleasant for all of you.
 The articles below are written for families dealing with the more advanced stages of dementia.
-Some of them, however, apply for all families no matter the stage.

 You don’t have to do this alone.
 At Guardian Angel Hospice, we understand dementia.
 Give us a call at 800.338.4043 (toll-free).
-We’d be happy to help you with resources for you, and the person you care for.
+We’d be happy to help you with resources for you and for the person you care for.

 Return to top

-If the person you are caring for has Alzheimer’s disease or another type of dementia, you may find his or her sudden emotional swings more troublesome than the forgetfulness.
+If the person you care for has dementia, you may find his or her sudden emotional swings more confusing or troublesome than the forgetfulness.
 Although you can’t completely prevent outbursts, you can reduce their frequency and their intensity.

 - Look for a cause.
 Your loved one may be responding to someone’s comment or behavior, or to something in the room, such as too much noise or light or too many people.